Mickey (TV series)

 Mickey is an American sitcom that aired on ABC from September 1964 to January 1965.
 Created and produced by Bob Fisher and Arthur Marx, the series starred Mickey Rooney, and was filmed at Metro-Goldwyn-Mayer Studios.

 Synopsis

-Mickey Grady (Mickey Rooney), a retired businessman from Omaha, Nebraska, inherits the luxury Newport Arms Hotel in Newport Beach, California, and decides to run it.
+Mickey Grady (Mickey Rooney) had been a Coast Guard recruiter in Omaha, Nebraska who wanted to live by the ocean.
+When he inherits the luxury Newport Arms Hotel in Newport Beach, California, he thinks all his dreams have come true.
+Mickey soon learns Sammy Ling, the hotel manager with a lifetime contract, had let the hotel fall deep in debt, and the Grady family would need to find ways to make the hotel profitable.